Osprey Aether/Ariel 60/55 vs 70/65 vs 85/75 [or PRO?]

 See?
 Aether AG 85 is HUGE!

-Yes, I didn't list Aether AG 60 and Ariel AG 55 here because I think they're somehow misplaced in Osprey's entire backpacking backpack line.
+Yes, I didn't list the Aether 55 or the Ariel 55 here because I think they're somehow misplaced in Osprey's entire backpacking backpack line.

-Aether AG 60 and Ariel AG 55 are still fantastic packs and the reason I don't recommend them stems from the superiority of the alternative option, Atmos/Aura Line; NOT from the inferiority of Aether AG 60 and Ariel AG 55.
+Aether 55 and Ariel 55 are still fantastic packs, and the reason I don't recommend them stems from the superiority of the alternative option - the Atmos/Aura line.

 Because, when you think about it, if you think you'd be able to get away with relatively small volume, then you probably wouldn't benefit aforementioned 3 unique features of Aether/Ariel AG that much anyway.